RCIC-UCI-Public/rcs3-docs/docs/source/client/clientconfig.rst

    **$(./gen-backup.py rclone) serve http --read-only --addr localhost:8080 s3-backup:**

-Point your browser to ``http://localhost:8080`` to view the contents of your backup.
+Point your browser to :fname:`http://localhost:8080` to view the contents of your backup.
 If you are familiar with `ssh tunneling <https://www.ssh.com/academy/ssh/tunneling>`_, it's not difficult to view remotely.

 :bluelight:`Windows`

 The windows installation uses fully-localized versions of git, python, aws, and rclone.
-RCS3 provides the wrapper Powershell script :fname:`rclone.ps1`  The ``listremotes`` example above in Powershell looks like
+RCS3 provides the wrapper Powershell script :fname:`rclone.ps1`.
+The ``listremotes`` example above in Powershell looks like:

 .. parsed-literal::